micartey/jation/README.md

 #### Reflection pattern

 To *observe* methods you need to annotate them with `@Observe`. <br>
-The `@Async` annotation is optional and can invoke the method in the [ForkJoinPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--) asynchronously.
+The `@Async` annotation is optional and can invoke the method in their own virtual threads.

 ```java
 @Async